nymtech/fdroid/README.md

 <!-- end apps table -->

 ### How to install Nym apps
-1. First, [install the F-Droid app](https://f-droid.org/).
-It's an alternative app store for Android.
-2. In the app, navigate to Settings > Repositories and click the "+" floating action button.
+1. In the app F-Droid app, navigate to Settings > Repositories and click the "+" floating action button.
-3. To add the repository, click "SCAN QR CODE" and scan the QR code below or add the repository manually with the following URL:
+2. To add the repository, click "SCAN QR CODE" and scan the QR code below or add the repository manually with the following URL:

     ```
     https://raw.githubusercontent.com/nymtech/fdroid/main/fdroid/repo?fingerprint=06C095C54BBFE147C986FD29ADF4E9BCD5E95ECACD6D865C6045B66B0B5500FB